ryan-james-thomas/red-pitaya-data-acquisition/README.md

 For the slow acquisition method there is only the one parameter:
   - Log2 of the number of averages: This controls the number of averages/de-sampling of the incoming ADC data.
 Data is de-sampled to a new rate of 125 MHz x 2^-N where N is setting of this parameter

-For lock-in detection we have 5 parameters of interest:
+For lock-in detection we have 6 parameters of interest:
   - Drive frequency: this is the frequency of the signal that is output by the DACs
   - Drive amplitude: this is a scaling factor between 0 and 1 which sets the amplitude of the output voltage
   - Demodulation frequency: this the frequency of the demodulation signal
   - Demodulation phase: this is the phase of the demodulation signal
   - CIC rate: this is the log-base-2 of the CIC decimation rate, which filters the demodulated data to eliminate the carrier and sidebands
+  - CIC shift: this is the amount to shift the outputs of the CIC filters to the right.
+Normally, you should shift by 3*log2(CIC rate), but you can shift by less if you want to "amplify" the demodulated signal

 The I and Q components of the demodulated signal are stored in their own block memory using the same settings as for the fast acquisition mode

 Finally, there are 2 top-level parameters: